1971–72 NBA season: Regular season

+On March 20, 1972, the Lakers beat Golden State by a record 63 points (162–99), a mark that would stand until 1991, when Cleveland beat Miami by 68 points (148–80) and later was broken in 2021 when Memphis beat Oklahoma City by 73 points (152–79).
+The Lakers finished the season with a record 69 wins, which would stand until the 1995–96 season when the Chicago Bulls won 72 regular season games and later was also broken by the 2015–16 Golden State Warriors won an NBA record 73 regular season games.

 The defending champion Milwaukee Bucks won 63 games on the play of renamed Kareem Abdul-Jabbar, formerly Lew Alcindor, and Oscar Robertson.
 The Celtics, led by second year center Dave Cowens, point guard Jo Jo White and 32-year-old swingman John Havlicek won the Atlantic Division with 56 wins.
 Boston had recovered from the retirement of Bill Russell, K. C. Jones and Sam Jones by winning 12 more games than the previous season.

 Playoffs

 In the first round, the Lakers swept the Bulls and Milwaukee defeated Golden State.
 New York eliminated the Bullets and Boston won against the Atlanta Hawks.
 In the Western Conference Finals, the Lakers lost game 1 versus the defending champion Bucks at The Forum 93–72, a game that saw the Lakers score only 8 points in the third quarter.
 However, the Lakers led by assist champion Jerry West, leading scorer Gail Goodrich and veteran Wilt Chamberlain would win 4 of the next 5 games and beat Milwaukee in six games.
 In the Eastern Conference Finals, New York defeated the top-seed Celtics in five games.

 In the NBA Finals, New York won game 1 very easily, but Los Angeles won game 2 106–92 to even the series.
 In game 3, the Lakers jumped out to a 22-point lead and regained home-court advantage with a 107–96 win.
 In game 4, the Knicks forced overtime.
 At the end of regulation, Wilt Chamberlain was called for his fifth foul.
 In his first 12 seasons, he had never fouled out of a game.
 Chamberlain did not foul out and led the Lakers to a 116–111 victory, but he broke his wrist in the overtime period.
 The Lakers held a 3–1 series lead going into game 5 in Los Angeles.
 In game 5, Chamberlain played despite his injury.
-The score was tied at 53 in the first half, but the Lakers outscored the Knicks 61–47 in the second half to win the game and the NBA Championship, 114–100.
+The score was tied at 53 in the first half, but the Lakers outscored the Knicks 61–47 in the second half to win the game and the NBA championship, 114–100.